 Learn how to set up and use Apple Business Manager.

-* To upgrade with a Mac, use Safari version 11 or later.
-On a PC, make sure that you have Microsoft Edge version 25.10 or later.
+* To upgrade to Apple Business Manager, you need a Mac with Safari version 8 or later, or a PC with Microsoft Edge version 25.10 or later.